boom-army/docs/alpha.md

 ### The airdrop

-We've dropped 1000 $SSL on Testnet to every person in the Alpha Program.
-With emoji reactions costing just 0.1 SSL, that will give you 10,000 transactions.
-But remember you'll be earning SSL from people adding emojis to your posts, so if you're popular your balance will go up.
+We've dropped 1000 $BMA on Testnet to every person in the Alpha Program.
+With emoji reactions costing just 0.1 BMA, that will give you 10,000 transactions.
+But remember you'll be earning BMA from people adding emojis to your posts, so if you're popular your balance will go up.
 It should create a circular economy, where folks who are providing the most content value build up the most tokens over time.
 So spread those gmoots around people 👌.

-NB - if you don't have $SSL tokens you will be able to post still, but you won't be able to interact or get reactions on your posts.
+NB - if you don't have $BMA tokens you will be able to post still, but you won't be able to interact or get reactions on your posts.

 **NB - you'll need $SOL on test-net to pay the small transaction fee.
 You can get [as much as you need for free here](https://solfaucet.com).**

-There's a total of just 420,000,000 $SSL tokens, so that means you own 0.002% of the total supply!
+There's a total of just 420,000,000 $BMA tokens, so that means you own 0.002% of the total supply!
 If you had the equivalent total supply in $BTC that would equate to about $23.5M USD at it's current price of $62,283.29 USD.
 That absolutely blows my mind and is obviously not a promise of future value, but it's wild to think about all the same.

 ### Test Net